HackathonESGI/algo_itinerary/README.md

 3. Copy '.env.example' to '.env' and fill in the required google API key.
 4. Run the application using `python main.py`.

-## Usage
+## Output

-This application will load the practitioner's address and additional addresses from the JSON files, create bookings for these addresses, and then calculate the optimal itinerary for visiting these addresses.

-The itinerary is printed in the console.
-Each line represents a booking, displaying the booking id, the address id, the arrival and departure times, and the distance and duration from the previous address.

-Example output:
+The output of the program is a weekly schedule with daily routes and a link to a Google Maps itinerary for each day.
+Missed bookings are displayed at the end of the output, along with the counts of cached and actual API requests to Google Maps API.

+### Example:
 ```
 python main.py